 Generally, you should list the same grade earned in the course for both the Geometry and Algebra credit.
 If an A was earned in Shormann Algebra 1, list an A for both Algebra 1 and Geometry.
 Learn More: How do I list the Geometry grade on my transcript

 How do I earn 1 full credit of Geometry in Saxon Math?

-1/2 credit of Geometry is earned in Saxon Algebra 2 (all 129 lessons).
-The remaining 1/2 credit can be earned in either the first 40 lessons of Saxon Advanced Math or Shormann Precalculus.
-We now recommend Shormann Interactive Precalculus to complete Shormann Precalculus instead of Saxon Advanced Math.
+1/3 credit of Geometry is earned in Saxon Algebra 1 and 1/3 credit of Geometry is earned in Saxon Algebra 2 (must complete all 129 lessons).
+The remaining 1/3 credit is earned in the first 40 lessons of Saxon Advanced Math or in the first 40 lessons of Shormann Precalculus.
 Many students struggle in Saxon Advanced Math because it does not have the lesson reference numbers next to each homework problem which allows students to quickly relearn missed or forgotten concepts.
-Shormann Precalculus has these lesson references as well as direct links to the video lectures that teaches that concept as well as a link to a similar example problem.
-Students who do not want or need to take Precalculus can take Shormann Algebra 2 to earn the remaining 1/2 credit of geometry.
+We now recommend Shormann Precalculus instead of Saxon Advanced Math because Shormann Precalculus has these lesson references, direct links to the video lectures that teaches that concept, as well as a link to a similar example problem.
+Students who have completed Saxon Algebra 2 but do not want or need to take Precalculus ,should take Shormann Algebra 2.
+This course reviews all the geometry in Saxon Algebra 2 and teaches the remaining 1/2 credit of geometry.
+It can be listed as a geometry credit on the transcript and it provides excellent preparation for the PSAT, SAT, and ACT as well as the CLEP College Algebra exam which can earn 3 college credits and can bel listed as an advanced algebra credit on the high school transcript.
 Learn More: What should I take after Saxon Algebra 2

 Should students take a stand-alone geometry course?